DjaroDonk/ezredditbot/README.txt

 The condition and action are split with :::
 if you want to type ':::' in either the condition or the action, use '_triple_colons_' if for some weird reason you want to type "_triple_colons_" in the condition or the action, place '[]' around it (you would get '[_triple_colons_]')

+A newline must be written as newlinereddit
+To use emoji do :emojiname:
+Emoji names can usually be found on the internet, but sometimes it's wrong.
+In that case go to Python/Python3x/Lib/site-packages/emoji/unicode_codes.py and search for the unicode code.

 There are some examples in the instructions.txt

 conditions:
+	##MAKE CONDITIONS LOWERCASE ONLY
 	exact="text"
 	If the comment is the same as the text